Daedong (company): History

-By 1985 they exported their first tractors, and Kioti USA was formed 1993.
+To bolster its presence in the North American market, Daedong established Kioti USA in 1993.
+This strategic move was instrumental in the company's regional growth and success, setting the stage for future expansion and solidifying its position in the North American market.
 The company was formerly known as Daedong Industrial Co., Ltd. and changed its name to Daedong Corporation in March 2021.

 Kioti Tractor

 Kioti Tractor (/kaɪ'oʊti/ "coyote") is the trade name for Daedong tractors in U.S. and other markets.